Your Gun Possession Lawyer Oakland CA

 In California, most individuals aged 21 and older can own, possess and buy a gun.
+In addition, Californians are required to obtain a Firearm Safety Certificate (FSC) before legally acquiring a gun.
 However, once someone buys a gun, certain state requirements regarding firearm storage and transportation must be followed.

 For example, transporting a loaded firearm is a crime.
 It is also a crime to store a loaded firearm in your home if a child could access it without their parent’s permission.

 The California Penal Code 16590 also prohibits possessing, selling, and manufacturing certain types of firearms, such as zip guns, undetectable firearms, and wallet guns.
-In addition, certain groups of people aren’t allowed to possess a firearm of any kind.
+In addition, certain groups of people aren’t allowed to possess a firearm of any kind under California law.

 Gun Possession Lawyer Explains Potential Penalties for Gun Possession Charges